 - The lender requesting immediate repayment in full

 - Forfeiting your collateral (for a secured loan)

 - The missed payments being reported to credit agencies and negatively affecting your credit score

 - Being sued by the lender

 Personal loans: how much can I get?

 In general, a personal loan can range from just a few hundred dollars to a maximum of $50,000.
 Different lenders offer different minimum and maximum amounts.
 How much you can borrow is based on their internal policies and your profile, credit history, and whether the loan is secured or not.
-Try our loan calculator to estimate how much you can get with a personal loan.
+Try out loan calculator to estimate how much you can get with a personal loan.

 How do I get a personal loan with bad credit?

 While a poor credit score will make it more difficult to find a personal loan, it is not the sole factor a lender weighs.
 Lenders use credit ratings to evaluate a borrower’s creditworthiness, but also look at your income, debt, location and more.
 Bad credit may mean less favourable lending terms, a request for collateral to secure the loan, or the need to provide a guarantor or co-signer.
 Safe recommends speaking with your potential lender.
-Use Safe’s loan comparator to evaluate a lender for you.
+Use Safe’s loan comparator to find a lender for you.